Buberwa-J/Mini-Netumo/README.md

 Here are some of the features and improvements we are planning:

--   **Advanced Notifications**: Integration with services like Slack, Telegram, and email to send real-time alerts.
+-   **Advanced Notifications**: Integration with services like Slack, Telegram, and webhooks for richer alert delivery
--   **Performance Graphing**: Visualize response time data with historical graphs to spot performance degradation.
+-   **Performance Graphing**: Visualize response time data with historical graphs to spot performance degradation
 -   **Advanced Check Types**:
-    -   TCP Port Monitoring (e.g., check if a database port is open).
+    -   TCP Port Monitoring (e.g., check if a database port is open)
-    -   DNS record validation.
+    -   DNS record validation
+    -   Custom HTTP headers and authentication
+-   **Data Management**: Automated log pruning and retention policies to manage storage growth
+-   **Enhanced Reliability**: Distributed scheduling to eliminate single points of failure

+## Security & Reliability

+Mini-Netumo implements several measures to ensure secure and reliable operation:

+-   **Laravel Security Best Practices**: Built-in protection against SQL injection, XSS, and CSRF attacks
+-   **Containerized Isolation**: Each service runs in its own container with minimal attack surface
+-   **High Availability Architecture**: Load-balanced application containers ensure continued operation if one fails
+-   **Automated Recovery**: Queue workers automatically restart on failure to maintain monitoring continuity

+For production deployment, ensure:

+-   Secure `.env` file permissions (600 or stricter)
+-   Regular security updates for dependencies
+-   Proper firewall configuration limiting external access

+## User Journey

+Mini-Netumo is designed for an intuitive workflow that guides you from setup to proactive issue resolution:

+1. **Quick Onboarding**: Register an account and add your first monitoring target through a clean, minimalist interface
+2. **Automated Peace of Mind**: Within 5 minutes, see your first monitoring results as the system begins 24/7 automated checks
+3. **Instant Verification**: Use the "Check Now" feature for immediate feedback after deployments or changes
+4. **Proactive Alerting**: Receive instant email notifications when issues occur, with clear status indicators on your dashboard
+5. **Easy Investigation**: Access detailed historical logs to pinpoint exactly when issues began and track resolution
+6. **Automatic Recovery**: Watch alerts automatically resolve when services come back online, with complete incident history preserved

 ## Contributing